 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Drink a full glass of water with your medicine and plenty of fluids during the day.

-- Take this medicine with meals and snacks as directed by your doctor.
+- Take this medicine with food as directed by your doctor.

-- If the capsule opens, keep the powder away from your nose to avoid breathing in the powder.
-It can be very irritating to your lungs.
+- If the capsule opens, avoid breathing in the powder.
+It can be irritating to your lungs.

 - Take the powder with meals.
-Keep the powder away from your nose to avoid breathing in the powder.
-It can be very irritating to your lungs.
+Avoid breathing in the powder.
+It can be irritating to your lungs.

 - Carefully follow your doctor's instructions about any special diet.